litestar-org/litestar/docs/usage/1-routing/2-routers.md

 # Routers

-Routers are instances of `starlite.router.Router`, which is the base class for the `Starlite` app itself.
+Routers are instances of [`starlite.router.Router`][starlite.router.Router], which is the base class for the [Starlite app][starlite.app.Starlite] itself.
 A router can register Controllers, route handler functions and other routers, similarly to the Starlite constructor:

 ```python
 from starlite import Starlite, Router, get